JosARodriguez/Jose_Portfolio/index.md

 ## Description

-* Segmentation of the ~13,000 gasoline stations in Mexico into ~1,500 20 km. radius zones in order to lower the number of API calls from data sources regarding fuel prices and traffic information to reduce costs to approximately a sixth of the original amount.
+* Segmentation of the ~13,000 gasoline stations in Mexico into ~1,500 50 km. radius clusters in order to lower the number of API calls from data sources regarding fuel prices and traffic information to reduce costs to approximately 20% of the original costs and to 80% of the costs after using a heuristic approach to group the stations.
+The approach used was to use Hierarchical Clustering, this way the clusters are created iteratively grouping the nearest stations, and the algorithm is stopped when the in the next iteration a cluster passes the 50km radius.
 * Group gasoline stations by: predicted sales, level of competition, income level of location, etc. in order to recommend clients the most profitable regions to open or acquire a station.

 ## Skills